-Tetanus, Diphtheria, Pertussis Vaccine
+Tetanus, Diphtheria, Pertussis (Tdap) Vaccine

 What is the Tdap vaccine?

-The Tdap vaccine protects against 3 diseases:
+The Tdap vaccine protects against:

-Possible reactions after the Tdap vaccine
+What are the possible reactions after the Tdap vaccine?

-Report all serious or unexpected reactions to your public health nurse or doctor.
+It is important to always report all serious or unexpected reactions to your health care provider.

 Who should not get the Tdap vaccine?